 We were thrilled to greet the first family, then the second and third, and so on.
 In all nearly forty people came to hear what Grace Hills will be all about, and most gave us very positive feedback and an indication of a desire to continue on this journey with us.

-We will do three more meetings like this one, plus some foundational launch team teaching and the earliest wave of CLASSes.
+We will do three more meetings like this one, plus some foundational launch team teaching.
 Our hope is to reach a new wave of potential launch team members with each month’s meetings and activities, which requires quite a bit of work and a ton of just loving on people in our community.
 We welcome the opportunities that lie ahead and we can’t wait to dig deeper and move forward.

 All of that preparation could have seemed a waste had no one shown up to hear the vision.
 But the preparation could also be a waste if I failed to capture the heart of what God wants to do in northwest Arkansas.
 Implementation may be the bulk of the workload, but casting the initial vision well is crucial to the gathering team.
 And it will remain important over the long haul as well, since “vision leaks” (according to Andy Stanley) and needs to be repeated at least every six weeks through various mediums.